Players to go on strike in Spanish women's soccer league - WHIZ News

 More than 90% of voting players favored the strike, which would be the first in women’s soccer in Spain.

+There have been moves by other female athletes worldwide demanding more equality, from sisters Venus and Serena Williams in tennis to professional surfers and hockey players.

+The WNBA players’ union and the WNBA are negotiating a new collective bargaining agreement to improve wages, and the U.S. women’s hockey team threatened a boycott of the 2017 World Championships to leverage better salaries and benefits.
+Female hockey players in Sweden recently decided to boycott an international tournament in Finland because of their unhappiness about pay and working conditions.

-The players’ and clubs’ associations have been in negotiations over a first collective agreement for more than a year.
+The players’ and clubs’ associations in Spain have been in negotiations over a first collective agreement for more than a year.

 They disagree over issues including the clubs’ decision to limit working hours to 20 per week.
 Players want at least 30 hours to be guaranteed.

-“We feel that we are soccer players fulltime,” Athletic Bilbao captain Ainhoa Tirapu said.
+“We feel that we are soccer players fulltime,” Athletic Bilbao captain Ainhoa Tirapu said Wednesday.
 “Some clubs have had players with contracts of 12 hours per week.”

 Changes to the working-hour limits would give players a minimum wage higher than the 16,000 euros ($17,800) currently offered by clubs.